godhelpjun/mk-sql-data/README.md

 operating system.

 The app generates SQL code for SQL databases.
 The code should be usable for other databases, too.
-Via DBO a lot of databases are supported.
-Give it a try and inform me, when you succeeded in using the generated code with another SQL dialect, please.
+Via PDO (PHP Database Objects) a lot of databases are supported.
+Give it a try and inform me, when you succeeded in using the generated code with a yet unsupoported SQL dialect, please.

-Import the generated SQL file into the database with
+Import the generated SQL file into the MySQL database with

     mysql -u user -ppassword database < data.sql

 The app mk-sql-data is licensed under the terms of the MIT license.

-Get more information by reading the project wiki
+Get more information by reading the project wiki - it is written in German and English :-)

   https://github.com/rstoetter/mk-sql-data/wiki